Hotels in Milwaukee, Wisconsin

 Which hotels in Milwaukee, Wisconsin offer free parking?

-Which hotels in Milwaukee, Wisconsin have a pool?
+Which hotels in Milwaukee, Wisconsin have an outdoor pool?

 Which hotels in Milwaukee, Wisconsin have suites or extra space?

-Which hotels in Milwaukee, Wisconsin have an in-room kitchen or kitchenette?
+Which hotels in Milwaukee, Wisconsin have a full in-room kitchen?

 Ready to book in Milwaukee?